eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

 The [`RetransmissionConnector`](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/api/agnostic/outbound/RetransmissionConnector.html) interface provides the eligible party with means to re-request data of a permission request.
 This interface receives retransmission requests.

+## Shared Functionality

+A lot of protocols have similar concepts, for example, AMQP's queue and Apache Kafka's topics.
+To generalize a few aspects, the [outbound-shared](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/outbound/shared/package-summary.html) module can be used.
+It provides classes for consistent naming or serialization and deserialization(SerDe).

+### Names

+To get the names for endpoints, which can be HTTP endpoints, AMQP Queues, or Kafka topics, the [Endpoints](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/outbound/shared/Endpoints.html) class can be used.
+For names for headers, such as HTTP headers, Kafka headers, or AMQP properties, the [Headers](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/outbound/shared/Headers.html) class provides constants for that.
+Of course, the endpoints and headers are not limited to those values, but it should provide standard names for endpoints/headers which provide the same data.

+### Serialization/Deserialization

+For common formats, there are already serializers and deserializers in place, which can be reused.

+- For `JSON` use the [JsonMessageSerde](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/outbound/shared/serde/JsonMessageSerde.html) class.
+- For `XML` use the [JsonMessageSerde](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/outbound/shared/serde/XmlMessageSerde.html) class.
+  Supports CIM documents as well as unknown types, which are serialized using the XmlMapper from jackson.

+#### Custom SerDe

+To implement a custom SerDe for other formats, such as `CSV` or `protobuf`, implement the [MessageSerde](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/outbound/shared/serde/MessageSerde.html) interface and either extend the [DefaultSerdeFactory](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/outbound/shared/serde/DefaultSerdeFactory.html) or implement a custom [SerdeFactory](https://eddie-web.projekte.fh-hagenberg.at/javadoc/energy/eddie/outbound/shared/serde/SerdeFactory.html).

 ## Configuration